Ereiarrus/ComplementsBotPy/README.md

 - !addcomplement <complement> - add a custom complement for to your own channel
 - !removeallcomplements - removes all custom complements added by you
+- !removecomplement <phrase> - remove a complement from your own channel; the complement which gets removed is one which contains "phrase" in it, after "phrase" has gone through the process of:
+  - all non-alphanumeric (numbers and letters) characters get removed; this includes spaces
+  - all letters in "phrase" get converted into lowercase
+  - the resulting string (which was originally "phrase") will be compared to all custom complements with the same two things done to them, and any complement containing the phrase will be removed.
+  - any removed complements will be showed in the chat, up to 5 by default (edit with !showremovedcomplements <number>; no matter what this number is, all such complements will be removed, but only some shown)

 - !disablecmdcomplement - ComplementsBot will no longer send out complements when a viewer uses the !complement command; by default, this is off